niranjanhegde-droid/banglore_houseprice_prediction/README.md

-# 🏡 Home Price Prediction Web App
+# 🏡 Home Price Prediction Web App (In Bengaluru)

-A machine learning-powered web application built with **Flask** that predicts home prices based on user input features such as area, location, number of bedrooms and bathrooms, etc. The app also integrates **OpenStreetMap** to allow users to visualize the location of the selected area.
+A machine learning-powered web application built with **Flask** that predicts home prices in Bengaluru based on user input features such as area, location, number of bedrooms and bathrooms, etc. The app also integrates **OpenStreetMap** to allow users to visualize the location of the selected area.

 ---